SundialBrands/sweettooth-magento2/README.md

 php bin/magento setup:upgrade
 ```

-Create and connect your account at https://sweettoothrewards.com/
+Set your SweetTooth API credentials in the control panel (request for an account at https://sweettoothrewards.com/):
+`Control Panel -> Stores -> Configuration -> Sweet Tooth Settings`